Port Chicago disaster: Composition of African American personnel

-At NSGL, the enlisted African Americans who tested in the top 30 to 40% were selected for non-labor battalion assignments.
+At NSGL, the enlisted African Americans who tested in the top 30% to 40% were selected for non-labor assignments.
 Port Chicago was manned by workers drawn from those remaining.
-The Navy determined that the quality of African American petty officers at Port Chicago suffered because of the absence of high-scoring black men, and that overall levels of competence were further reduced by the occasional requirement for Port Chicago to supply drafts of men with clear records for transfer to other stations.
+The Navy determined that the quality of African American petty officers at Port Chicago suffered because of the absence of high-scoring Black men, and that overall levels of competence were further reduced by the occasional requirement for Port Chicago to supply drafts of men with clear records for transfer to other stations.
 The Navy's General Classification Test (GCT) results for the enlisted men at Port Chicago averaged 31, putting them in the lowest twelfth of the Navy.
 Officers at Port Chicago considered the enlisted men unreliable, emotional, and lacking the capacity to understand or remember orders or instructions.

-Black laborers at Port Chicago were led by black petty officers who were regarded by some workers as incompetent and ineffective in voicing their men's concerns to higher authority.
+Black enlisted men at Port Chicago were led by Black petty officers who were regarded by some workers as incompetent and ineffective in voicing their men's concerns to higher authority.
 Petty officers were seen as having aims fundamentally different from those of their men—they were described later as "slave drivers" and "Uncle Toms".
 They and their men sometimes had an antagonistic relationship.

-Captain Merrill T. Kinne—commander of the Port Chicago facility at the time of the explosion—had served in the Navy from 1915 to 1922 and had returned to the Navy from civilian life in 1941 to be posted aboard a general cargo ship.
-Prior to his being sent to command Port Chicago, Kinne had no training in the loading of munitions and very little experience in handling them.
-White loading officers serving underneath Kinne had not been trained in supervising enlisted personnel or in handling munitions until they had been posted to Mare Island Navy Yard, after which they were considered adequate to the task by the Navy.
+Captain Merrill T. Kinne—commander of the Port Chicago facility at the time of the explosion—had served in the U.S. Navy from 1915 to 1922 and then returned to the Navy in 1941 to be posted aboard a general cargo ship.
+Prior to his being sent to command Port Chicago, Kinne had no training in the loading of munitions and little experience in handling them.
+Loading officers serving underneath Kinne had not been trained in handling munitions until they had been posted to Mare Island Navy Yard, after which they were considered adequate to the task by the Navy.